-Net realizable value of merchandise inventories is the estimated selling price in the ordinary course of business, less the estimated costs of completion and the estimated costs necessary to make the sale.
-Net realizable value of spare parts, supplies and others is the current replacement cost.
+NRV of merchandise inventories is the estimated selling price in the ordinary course of business, less the estimated costs of completion and the estimated costs necessary to make the sale.
+NRV of spare parts, supplies and others is the current replacement cost.

-2.7 Real Estate Inventories
+2.8 Real Estate Inventories